Search Language Syntax

 query instance resources return allAdditionalFields

 This query produces a response that shows all indexed resource attributes for the instance resource type.
-(The Console cannot display these additional fields, except for instance resources when you apply the resource type filter, which is why you must use the SDK or CLI to retrieve the information.)
+(The Console can't display these other fields, except for instance resources when you apply the resource type filter, which is why you must use the SDK or CLI to retrieve the information.)
 In search results, the available additional details (and the structure of that information) depends on the matching resource type.
 Furthermore, you must have the necessary permission to see the resource attributes that you requested to see with your query.

 Restrictions